Sporgelum/Sporgelum.github.io/_pages/about.md

 I enjoy being in Nature and having time to do my hobbies.
 <img alt="alt_text" width="460px" height="420px" src="images/paraAmis.jpg" /> <img alt="alt_text" width="460px" height="420px" src="images/lobhornerme.jpeg" />

-If any opportunity or contact I am happy to answer through any social platform or email, see in Contact!
+If any questions, I am happy to answer through any social platform or email, see in Contact!

 Have a nice day!